dsccommunity/NetworkingDsc/README.md

 ### Firewall Known Issues

-The following error may occur when applying Firewall configurations on Windows Server 2012 R2 if [KB3000850](https://support.microsoft.com/en-us/kb/3000850) is not installed.
+The following error may occur when using the resource Firewall in configurations on Windows Server 2012 R2 if [KB3000850](https://support.microsoft.com/en-us/kb/3000850) is not installed.
 Please ensure this update is installed if this error occurs.

 ````markdown
     The cmdlet does not fully support the Inquire action for debug messages.